Raton Nursing and Rehab Center

 Appropriately Uses Anti-Psychotic Medication

-This is an indication of the percent of long-term stay patients taking antipsychotic drugs.
-While antipsychotic medications play an important role in caring for many residents, it is important to confirm these drugs are being used appropriately.
-In some cases, excessive reliance on these medications may indicate that a facility is using these drugs to subdue residents.
+This is the percent of patients given antipsychotic medications.
+While antipsychotic medications may be helpful for many patients, it is important to make sure these medications are being used appropriately.
+In limited situations, excessive reliance on these medications may indicate a nursing home is using these drugs to subdue residents.

 Appropriately Uses Anti-Anxiety Medication